Sedgwick County Commission to discuss hazard pay for county first responders

-Wednesday, The Sedgwick County Commission is discussing how to pay those who are risking their lives during this time.
+WICHITA, Kan.
+(KSNW) – Wednesday, the Sedgwick County Commission is discussing how to pay those who are risking their lives during this time.

 The county is looking at giving sheriff’s deputies, firefighters and corrections workers a $200 bi-weekly stipend.